 How EnviroIQ Stopped Wasting Power

-EnviroIQ is my air-quality hardware project built around a SimpleAir RevE sensor node: a Nordic nRF54L15 running Zephyr through Nordic’s nRF Connect SDK, a Nordic nPM1300 PMIC and fuel gauge, a 3.52 inch Waveshare e-paper display, Sensirion SHT45 temperature/humidity, Infineon DPS368 pressure, BLE, planned LoRa via Semtech SX1262, and a Sensirion SEN66 particulate matter sensor that is very good at measuring air and very comfortable taking current from the battery while doing it.
+EnviroIQ is my air-quality hardware project built around a SimpleAir RevE sensor node: a Nordic nRF54L15 running Zephyr through Nordic’s nRF Connect SDK, a Nordic nPM1300 PMIC and fuel gauge, a 3.52 inch Waveshare e-paper display, Sensirion SHT45 temperature/humidity, Infineon DPS368 pressure, BLE, planned LoRa via Semtech SX1262, supported mmWave presence detection through an Acconeer XM125 radar module, and a Sensirion SEN66 particulate matter sensor that is very good at measuring air and very comfortable taking current from the battery while doing it.

 The original power goal sounded simple enough to be dangerous: